raspberrypilearning/getting-started-with-node-red/worksheet.md

 | GP2 | GPIO pin 2 | These pins are for general-purpose use and can be configured as input or output pins |
 | ID_SC/ID_SD/DNC | Special purpose pins ||

-**WARNING**: If you follow the instructions, then playing about with the GPIO pins is safe and fun.
-Randomly plugging wires and power sources into your Raspberry Pi, however, may destroy it, especially if using the 5V pins.
+**WARNING**: if you follow the instructions, then playing about with the GPIO pins is safe and fun.
+Randomly plugging wires and power sources into your Raspberry Pi, however, may destroy it, especially if you are using the 5V pins.

 ## Wire up the LED